bdbrassart/AdventureEngine/README.md

 For now, there are only two main files that drive the content of the game:

 - `locations.json` contains locations and location information.
-- `items.json` contains items that a player can interract with.
+- `items.json` contains items that a player can interract with that exist at the time of game initialization.

 ### locations.json
 The structure of the `locations.json` file is as follows: